AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integrating-campaign-classic.md

 ### Creating the Operator user {#create-operator}

-After the database creation you need to create an Operator user, as follows:
+(kep it) After the database creation you need to create an Operator user, as follows:

 Open the Adobe Campaign Classic client console from start menu and log in.
 The home page should appear.